Thatguywiththeshirt/Useful_tools/README.md

 # Cybersecurity Toolbox

-A collection of useful resources for my cybersecurity journey.
+A collection of useful resources for cybersecurity.
 This repository contains cheat sheets (Regex, Python, SQL), code snippets, and other helpful materials.
 This is a personal learning resource, continuously updated as I explore and learn.

 **Contents:**